-- NCDXF propagation monitoring service hardware reconditioning and upgrade is complete (software work still outstanding)
+- The NCDXF propagation monitoring service hardware reconditioning and upgrade is complete (software work still outstanding)

-- HF Weather fax system solutions are being tested.
-Dedicated equipment will be in place by October with an operations service by year end.
+- A HF Weather fax system solution is being tested.
+Dedicated equipment will be in place by Spring 2018 with an operations service by Summer 2018.

 - The primary Cork Harbour weather station is now using Cumulus as data collection & management software and data is being fed to a number of 3rd party weather services (see www.corkharbourweather.ie for full details).

 - Installation of the new server room is progressing

 - servers and related hardware are being upgraded.
 Some hardware has been acquired, partial migration to Windows 10 has taken place.
 Much additional work is ongoing.

 - Layout and ergonomics of the new shack are being looked at just now